BESS Workgroup

 described in Section 3).

 c.
-According to [RFC8584], each PE will run the Designated Forwarder
+According to [RFC8584], each PE will run the Designated Forwarder DF election

-runs the Highest-Preference or Lowest-Preference DF Algorithm for
+Highest-Preference or Lowest-Preference DF Algorithm for each

-each Ethernet Segment as follows:
+Ethernet Segment as follows:

 Segment route, and assuming all the Ethernet Segment routes